You deserve to know exactly what you are buying.

 - To assess risks and opportunities for return on investment.

-A commercial building inspection helps ensure the property is safe, functional, and in compliance with applicable standards.
+Commercial building inspections help to ensure the property is safe, functional, and in compliance with applicable standards.
 It also provides critical information for financial planning, negotiating deals, and avoiding costly surprises down the road.

 Why Is It Important?

-A commercial building inspection helps ensure the property is safe, functional, and in compliance with applicable standards.
+Commercial building inspections help to ensure the property is safe, functional, and in compliance with applicable standards.
 It also provides critical information for financial planning, negotiating deals, and avoiding costly surprises down the road.

 - Office Buildings

-- Corporate headquarters, co-working spaces, multi-tenant office complexes.
+- Corporate headquarters, co-working spaces, and multi-tenant office complexes.

 - Retail Stores